keu/docs/guides/soda-data-quality.md

   - duplicate_count(MY_ID_COL) = 0
 ```

-You can add optional configurations, such as custom names for checks and varying error levels:
+You can add optional configurations, such as custom names for checks and error levels:

 ```YAML
 checks for MY_TABLE_1: